-Figure 3-21.
-Code for adding two numbers and printing the sum to the console
+Figure 3-20.
+Code for printing to the console

 NSLog is a function that can take one or more parameters.
 The first parameter is generally the string that is to be printed to the console.
-The @ symbol in front of the string tells the compiler this is an Objective-C type string and not a standard C string.
-The @ symbol is typically used in front of all your strings for iOS apps.
+The @ symbol in front of the string tells the compiler this is an Objective-C type string and not a C string.
+The @ symbol is typically used in front of all your strings for iPhone apps.
 If you don't use the @ symbol, you will probably get a compiler error.
-NSLog is a helpful function used by developers to test the execution of their code by logging information to the console.
+NSLog is a helpful function used by developers to test the execution of their code.

 %d tells the compiler an integer will be printed and to substitute the value of the integer for the %d.
-See Table 3-5 for other NSLog format specifiers.
-Finally, the last three parameters are the integers to be printed.
+See Table 3-5 for other NSLog formatting specifiers.
+Finally, your second parameter is the integer to be printed.
+Figure 3-21 shows the completed executed output of your application.